-The recovery period following a hysterectomy is not easy.
-A hysterectomy is a type of surgery in which a woman's womb is partially or fully removed, either through medical necessity or choice.
-A hysterectomy is a major operation, both physically and emotionally - 75% of patients report debilitating fatigue following surgery that often lasts longer than the physical postoperative pain.
-This can cause issues in professional and personal life, and may lead to frustration and depression.
+Around 75 percent of women report debilitating fatigue following a hysterectomy that often lasts longer than the physical postoperative pain.
+This can cause issues in professional and personal life and may lead to frustration and depression.

 What Is a Hysterectomy?

-A hysterectomy is a big operation, and a patient is likely to feel drained both from the experience of the operation and as her body struggles to adjust to the changes and recover from major surgery.
-A full hysterectomy will also immediately induce what's known as surgical menopause, which can intensify fatigue.
+A woman is likely to feel emotionally drained both from the experience of the operation and as her body struggles to adjust to the new norm of not having a womb.

-Dealing with emotional fatigue is a separate matter.
-Remember that 20% of women undergo hysterectomies in their lifetime.
-Talking to a partner, counselor, or other women who have experienced a hysterectomy can help deal with the emotional repercussions of the operation.
+Moreover, emotional fatigue can be resolved by speaking to a partner, counselor, or other women who have experienced a hysterectomy and the emotional repercussions of the operation.